↠ Best chainsaw safety helmet with mesh visor? ↞

 Against my better judgment, I recently googled "chainsaw kickback accidents" and looked at some images which made my stomach churn.

-So, even though I use good practices to help prevent a kick back, as a keen woodcutter around the neighborhood, I thought it was time to properly invest in some safety equipment to protect my face from a lethal chain.
+So, even though I use good practices to help prevent a kickback, as a keen woodcutter, I knew it was time to properly invest in safety equipment to protect my face from a lethal chain.
+I entered the chainsaw safety helmet market as a buyer with intent!

-Frankly, anyone who uses a chainsaw should be wearing safety gear like gloves (like White Ox Gloves) and trouser chaps but at a minimum, a helmet with a faceguard is simply common sense.
+Frankly, anyone who uses a chainsaw should be wearing safety gear like gloves (like White Ox Gloves) and trouser chaps, but at a minimum, a helmet with a faceguard is simply common sense.
 It doesn't matter if you are a weekend warrior or a seasoned professional.

 best cheap chainsaw safety helmet